d2l-ai/d2l-en/chapter_preface/preface.md

 ### Forum

-Associated with this book, we've launched a discussion forum, located at [discuss.mxnet.io](https://discuss.mxnet.io/).
+Associated with this book, we have launched a discussion forum, located at [discuss.mxnet.io](https://discuss.mxnet.io/).
 When you have questions on any section of the book, you can find the associated discussion page by scanning the QR code